teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 | - | - |
 Exclusive Rights | You have the exclusive right to use the trademark to sell the specified goods & services.
 Validity | Not every word or symbol can be a valid trademark.
 For example, generic words are not valid trademarks.
 A trademark registration is evidence that your trademark is valid.
 Start Date  |  Trademark rights go to the first company to use the trademark (with some exceptions).
-If two companies use the same trademark, the company that started using it first has the superior trademark rights.
-A registration is strong evidence that your “date of first use” of the trademark was sometime before the application date.
+A registration is evidence of your “date of first use” of the trademark.
 Continuous Use |  Trademark rights end when you stop using the trademark to sell your goods or services.
 A trademark registration is evidence that you have not abandoned the trademark.
-**TM Rights** | **Description**
+**Rights** | **Description**
-Nation-Wide Rights  |  Registration provides immediate nation-wide rights, while unregistered trademark rights are limited to the particular towns and cities where the trademark is actually being used to sell products or services.
+Nation-Wide Rights  |  Registration provides immediate nation-wide rights, while common law trademark rights are limited to the particular towns and cities where the trademark is actually used.
-Seize Counterfeit Imports  | With a trademark registration, you can have the US Customs and Border Protection service seize counterfeit imports at the border.
+Seize Counterfeit Imports  | With a trademark registration, you can have Customs [seize](https://www.sparkfun.com/news/1428) [counterfeit](https://www.facebook.com/notes/fluke-corporation/sparkfun-we-hear-you/10151978262765592) imports at the border.
-Incontestability  | After 5 years on the Principal Register, and after filing the appropriate forms, your registration will be “incontestable.”
-An incontestable registration cannot be cancelled (with a few exceptions).
+Incontestability  | After 5 years of registration, a trademark can become “incontestable.”
+An incontestable registration cannot be cancelled (with some exceptions).
-Compensation for Infringement  |  Registration increases the amount of compensation you’re entitled to collect from infringers.
-It allows for treble (3x) damages, and even forcing the infringer to pay your attorney’s fees.
-Registration provides for mandatory treble damages and criminal penalties for counterfeiters.
+Compensation for Infringement  |  Infringing a registered trademark results in increased maximum penalties.
+It allows for treble (3x) damages, and forcing the infringer to pay your attorney’s fees.
+It even provides for _mandatory_ treble damages and even _criminal_ penalties for “counterfeiters.”
 15 USC §1117(b).
-® Symbol  | You can display the ® symbol after a registered trademark.
-Unregistered trademarks can only use the ™ symbol.
+® Symbol  | The ® symbol can only be used on a registered trademark.
+Unregistered trademarks use the ™ symbol.
 Psychological Benefits  | In addition to enhancing formal legal rights, registration provides an intangible psychological advantage, especially in front of a jury.